 Now keep in mind, there are some limitations in place.
 Unlike printing something, machine embroidery has more limitations in place because we’re dealing with physical mediums like thread and fabric.
 That said, you couldn’t digitize the Mona Lisa onto a 2-inch patch and expect the same level of detail.

 As a general rule, the smaller the size of the design, the less detail you can put into it.
-Because of this, for tiny designs and logos you must often adjust your artwork accordingly before you start digitizing your digital files.
+For tiny designs and logos you must often adjust your artwork before digitizing to get good embroidered results.

 Do I Need To Be Artistic To Digitize?